 With regards to legal sources, the basic right to establish and join a Trade Union association in the workplace or perform Union activity, is granted to all workers and is protected by a network of anti-discriminatory provisions (Articles 14-17 of Law no. 300/70, i.e. "Workers' Statute").
-"Rappresentanze Sindacali Unitarie" (hereinafter RSU) were established by national agreement in 1993 and reformed in 2014.
+"Rappresentanze Sindacali Unitarie" (hereinafter RSU) were established by national agreement in 1993 reformed in 2014.
 RSUs are formed by a general election among the workforce.
 The Unions compete in the election and are represented in proportion to the votes they have received.

-Alternatively to take part in the election of RSU, a union can establish its own Rappresentanza Sindacale Unitaria (RSA).
+Alternatively, to take part in the election of RSU, a union can establish its own Rappresentanza Sindacale Aziendale (RSA) in the framework of the specific business unit.